Dunwoody seeks legal remedies against DeKalb Schools for trailers

-The Dunwoody City Council is moving forward on seeking potential legal remedies to stop DeKalb County Schools from putting more trailers on school campuses to deal with overcrowding without more city input.
+The Dunwoody City Council is moving forward on seeking potential legal remedies to stop the DeKalb County School District from putting more trailers on school campuses to deal with overcrowding without more city input.

 The council also revoked a two-year memorandum of understanding with the school district that was meant to streamline the city’s permitting and inspection process of trailers but instead was ignored by school officials, according to the city.